Head of School

 Assistant 3-6 Teacher

 Misty started teaching at SMS in 2017, the same year her son enrolled.
 Misty appreciates that Montessori promotes personal autonomy and fosters confident and self-driven children.
-She believes that the Montessori approach supports a natural love of learning because Montessori is child-led and children are given the opportunity to govern their educational experience in the classroom.
-In her free time, Misty enjoys doing anything that allows her to be creative; interior decorating, calligraphy, and photography are some of her favorites.
+She believes that the Montessori approach supports a natural love of learning.
+In her free time, Misty enjoys doing anything that allows her to be creative; interior decorating, calligraphy and photography are some of her favorites.
 Misty is originally from Salisbury and now lives with her husband and son in Pfafftown.

 Salem began her teaching career at Salem Montessori School in 2009 as an assistant in 3-6.
-While assisting, she was inspired to obtain her American Montessori Society certification in (2010).
+She was inspired to obtain her American Montessori Society certification in 2010.
 Salem worked at SMS for 3 years before pursuing her Masters in Education at Salem College.
 While working towards her Masters in 2013, Salem began teaching at Summit School as a Junior Kindergarten Assistant, and then as a Lead Kindergarten teacher for two years.
 Salem returned to SMS in January of 2019 with her twin boys.
-Salem enjoys spending most of her time outside with her family, husband; Fuller, sons; Davis and Wallace and dog; Marley.
+Salem enjoys spending most of her time outside with her husband, sons and dog.
 She takes great pleasure in gardening, visiting local markets, and connecting with others across our community.
 Salem is grateful for the opportunity to return to SMS as teacher and parent, and for the privilege to share the Montessori philosophy with our community.
 Salem graduated from North Carolina State University with a degree in Public Relations and a minor in International Studies.

 Susan began teaching at Salem Montessori School in 2007.
-Although she retired in 2018 from SMS we are thrilled to have her return to co-teach Explorers with Jessica Feus and work Thursdays and Fridays with Salem Parham in 3-6.
+Although she retired in 2018 from SMS we are thrilled to have her return to co-teach Explorers with Jessica Feus and work Mondays, Tuesdays and Wednesdays with Salem Parham.
 Susan completed her Montessori Credential at CMTE, NC in 2005.
-Susan attended Southern Connecticut State College in the mid 70’s training and working with special needs programs in the New Haven area.
+Susan attended Southern Connecticut State College in the mid-70’s, training and working with special needs programs in the New Haven area.
 She met and married the love of her life in 1980 and began a new life as a Marine Corp. spouse, raising two children while continuing her education.
 Moving frequently throughout the 80’s and 90’s brought challenges at times, but with those challenges came wonderful friendships, new experiences and treasured memories.
 Through the years Susan has taught in preschools and also worked in elementary classrooms, both private and public from Jacksonville, NC to Kaneohe, HI.
 She found her teaching home when she observed a 3-6 classroom for the first time in 2001.
 Maria Montessori’s philosophy of guiding children toward peaceful independence spoke to her in a profound way.